jzuhone/pyxsim/doc/source/light_cone.rst

 information about how light cones are created and used in yt, see `the yt documentation <http://yt-project.org/doc/analyzing/analysis_modules/light_cone_generator.html>`_.

-The :class:`~pyxsim.light_cone.XrayLightCone` object allows one to make a projected set of X-ray events from a light cone solution, combining yt's light cone machinery with the X-ray photon generation capabilities of pyXSIM.
+The :class:`~pyxsim.source_generators.light_cone.XrayLightCone` object allows one to make a projected set of X-ray events from a light cone solution, combining yt's light cone machinery with the X-ray photon generation capabilities of pyXSIM.
 The dataset used in this example is the `Enzo_64 <http://yt-project.org/data/Enzo_64.tar.gz>`_ dataset and